JosephDuffy/Slider/README.md

  - [X] Fix slider tracks slicing
  - [ ] Increase tap area of thumbs
+ - [ ] Support dynamic ranges for values, so lower and upper values can be equal while being visually separated
  - [X] Tests for the scaling options
  - [X] Fix stepped scaling option
  - [X] Move to `github.com/Thread/Slider` or similar